Guitar-Sound-Processing/GSP/ext_device/ESP32.md

 ESP32 WROVER has the following tasks:

 .
-To receive, interpret and execute the Expression Pedal commands (A, C and S)
+To receive, interpret and execute the Expression Pedal commands (P, A, S and C)